Cholangiocarcinoma: The Basics

 Often, these treatments are used:

-• Radiation, the use of high energy x-rays to kill cancer cells, can be used after surgery to stop the cancer from coming back.
+• Radiation, the use of high energy x-rays to kill cancer cells, can sometimes be used.
+Brachytherapy may also be used in some cases.

 • Chemotherapy, the use of medication to treat cancer, can be used alone or with surgery and radiation.
 Sometimes chemotherapy is given only in the area where the tumor is.